 A 5000 kilometers long Tourist Corridor

-In the near future we might see the legendary Route 40, which runs from la Puna (the high plateau) to the glaciers, become easier to travel, thanks to a project in the works by the Secretary of Tourism to provide better information about the Route and its attractions.
+In the near future we might see the legendary Route 40, which runs from la Puna (the high plateau) to the glaciers, become easier to travel.

 Can anyone imagine what represents a journey down this backbone of the Americas?
 Can the life of a person continue to be the same after traveling these thousands of kilometers by the same roads used by the ancient inhabitants of this land?
 If a journey, a true journey, always transforms something in the traveler, how will our vision of the world be impacted by experiencing so many different cultures, tastes and lifestyles on one trip?
 It is impossible to say how, but we do know that right now this adventure is reserved for only a few, those intrepid and headstrong travelers, who are blessed with strong physical and mental qualities.